 By 2001, several new buildings had been added to the Ministry's campus, increasing the maximum capacity of the Residential Program to 35 students.
 This expansion, combined with Steve's increasing influence, came just in time to help meet the escalation of sexual sin due to the internet.
 Christian men, now faced with easy access to obscene material, were being caught up in pornography in record numbers.
 The problem was skyrocketing in the Body of Christ.
 In response, Steve spent the next decade crisscrossing the nation and traveling abroad to call people into repentance from impurity and worldliness.

 With the epidemic of the pornography problem, Pure Life Ministries worked diligently to meet the growing needs.
 The staff continued to grow, and new dormitory expansions allowed the residential facility to house up to 55 students by the mid-2000s, until reaching its current capacity of 74.
-Additionally, the telephone counseling programs regularly ministered to nearly 50 people each week.
+Additionally, the telephone counseling programs regularly ministered to well over 100 people each week.

 And yet, despite the pressures that came through the years of rapid growth, one thing remained the center of this work: the presence of God and the desire to embrace the Cross.